Cape Town French School

 It has two campuses, the primary school, within the former primary school building of Tafelberg Remedial School in Sea Point, and the Lycée Français du Cap, which includes senior high school, in Gardens.

 The school was initiated in 1985 by a group of French citizens resident in Cape Town so as to provide a French Curriculum to their children, it was established in 1987 after securing a location.
 The Sea Point campus opened in 2014 after it received an 18 million South African rand renovation.

 As of 2015 about 41% of the students are not French.
 Of the overall number of students, 25% are South African.

 It directly teaches until seconde (first year of lycée), then uses CNED for première (second year of lycée).

+Curriculum

+In some classes, instruction may use both French and English as mediums.
+Classes on the instruction of the English language and some other subjects may be fully English medium.
+The school has German and Spanish as subjects for foreign languages.

+Students are eligible to take the Cambridge examinations and the Baccalauréat Français International (BFI) examinations.